- 80 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s SAP C_OCM_2503 exam dumps today and achieve your certification effortlessly!

-What are success factors for the different dimensions of the change management framework?
+What advice promotes the successful implementation of change enablement activities?
 Note: There are 3 correct answers to this question.

 What are the key target groups of the learning needs analysis of an SAP project?